-- 1) Texas Health Steps behavioral health services for Medicaid members birth through age 20 necessary to correct or ameliorate a mental illness or condition.
-A determination of whether a service is necessary to correct or ameliorate a mental illness or condition may include consideration of other relevant factors, such as the criteria described in parts (2)(b-g) below. - 2) For Medicaid members over age 20 and CHIP members, behavioral health-related health care services that: - a) Are reasonable and necessary for the diagnosis or treatment of a mental health or chemical dependency disorder, or to improve, maintain or prevent deterioration of functioning resulting from such a disorder. - b) Are in accordance with professionally accepted clinical guidelines and standards of practice in behavioral health care. - c) Are furnished in the most appropriate and least restrictive setting in which services can be safely provided. - d) Are the most appropriate level or supply of service that can safely be provided. - e) Could not be omitted without adversely affecting the member's mental and/or physical health or the quality of care rendered. - f) Are not experimental or investigative. - g) Are not primarily for the convenience of the member or provider.
+- Texas Health Steps behavioral health services for Medicaid members birth through age 20 necessary to correct or ameliorate a mental illness or condition: A determination of whether a service is necessary to correct or ameliorate a mental illness or condition may include consideration of other relevant factors, such as the criteria described in parts 2b-g below. - 2.
+For Medicaid members over age 20 and CHIP members, behavioral health-related health care services that: - a.
+Are reasonable and necessary for the diagnosis or treatment of a mental health or chemical dependency disorder, or to improve, maintain or prevent deterioration of functioning resulting from such a disorder - b.
+Are in accordance with professionally accepted clinical guidelines and standards of practice in behavioral health care - c.
+Are furnished in the most appropriate and least restrictive setting in which services can be safely provided. - d.
+Are the most appropriate level or supply of service that can safely be provided - e.
+Could not be omitted without adversely affecting the member's mental and/or physical health or the quality of care rendered - f.
+Are not experimental or investigative - g.
+Are not primarily for the convenience of the member or provider

 We do not cover behavioral health services that are experimental or investigative.
 Covered services are not intended primarily for the convenience of the member or the provider.
-For more information about behavioral health services, providers should call 1-800-454-3730 and members should call 1-800-600-4441 (TTY 711)/STAR Kids members 1-844-756-4600 (TTY 711).
+For more information about behavioral health services, providers should call 800-454-3730 and members should call 800-600-4441 (TTY 711)/STAR Kids members: 844-756-4600 (TTY 711).

-7.2 Covered Behavioral Health Services
+7.2 Covered behavioral health services

-Medicaid-covered behavioral health services are not subject to the quantitative treatment limitations that apply under traditional, Fee-For-Service (FFS) Medicaid coverage.
-The services may be subject to the HMO's nonquantitative treatment limitations, provided such limitations comply with the requirements of the Mental Health Parity and Addiction Equity Act of 2008 behavioral health services, including the following:
+Medicaid behavioral health services covered under managed care are not subject to the quantitative treatment limitations that apply under traditional, Fee-For-Service (FFS) Medicaid coverage.
+The services may be subject to the HMO's nonquantitative treatment limitations, provided such limitations comply with the requirements of the Mental Health Parity and Addiction Equity Act of 2008.
+Covered behavioral health services include the following: